sky-uk/ruby-bootcamp/exercise-10/readme.md

 A lot of projects come with rake tasks that make using them easy.

 ## Thirdparty Tasks
+### Write a Rakefile
 Using the code supplied in exercise10, right a Rakefile that:

 - can be used to run the all of the tests
-- can gather code coverage for the production classes only
+- can fix code formatting issues using sensible defaults.
-- by default runs the tests followed by the code coverage
+- by default runs the tests followed by the code formatting.

+### Configure RuboCop
+You will notice that there are a few formatting issues that can not be automatically fixed.

+Work out how to use Rubocop to:

+- change the maximum allowed line length
+- disable the comments warning for split_set_spec.rb

+**Hint:** take a look at the [RSPec](https://www.relishapp.com/rspec/rspec-core/docs/command-line/rake-task) and [RuboCop](https://github.com/bbatsov/rubocop) documentation

 ## Create your own Rake Task